 Recreation and leisure play an important role in social wellbeing by providing people with a sense of identity and personal autonomy.
-Involvement in leisure time activities gives greater meaning to individual and community life and contributes to people's overall quality of life.
+Involvement in leisuretime activities gives greater meaning to individual and community life and contributes to people's overall quality of life.
 Recreation can encourage personal growth, self-expression and increased learning opportunities, satisfying needs not met in people's non-leisure time.

-For many people, participation in leisure and recreation increases physical and mental health.
+For many people, participation in leisure and recreation improves physical and mental health.
 Recreation often involves a physical activity or sport.
-Increased physical activity can lead to decreased health problems, and higher productivity at work, especially when combined with a balanced diet and healthy lifestyle.
+Increased physical activity can lead to fewer health problems and higher productivity at work, especially when combined with a balanced diet and healthy lifestyle.

 The benefits for mental health are equally important.
-Several studies have demonstrated links between regular physical activity and a reduction in the symptoms of mild or moderate depression, stress, and anxiety.
+Several studies have demonstrated links between regular physical activity and a reduction in the symptoms of mild or moderate depression, stress and anxiety.
 Passive leisure also has benefits for mental health, by providing an outlet for the mind.
-It may provide physical rest, tension release, opportunities to enjoy nature and escape from daily routine.
+It may provide physical rest, tension release and opportunities to enjoy nature and escape from the daily routine.

-Participation in leisure and recreation can also have social benefits.
+Participation in leisure and recreation activities can also have social benefits.
 It creates opportunities for socialisation and contributes to social cohesion by allowing people to connect and network with others.
-It can also contribute to family bonding as families participate together in leisure activities.
+It can also contribute to family bonding as families do things together in their leisure time.